 Can I use niacinamide after AHA BHA?

-To reap the rewards of all the potent powerhouse ingredients you use in your daily routine I would suggest applying niacinamide after any form of AHA and BHA as this will replenish the skin and prevent any dryness occurring after chemically exfoliating the surface of the skin.
+Absolutely, to reap the rewards of all the potent powerhouse ingredients you use in your daily routine I would suggest applying niacinamide after any form of AHA and BHA as this will replenish the skin and prevent any dryness occurring after chemically exfoliating the surface of the skin.
 Just bear in mind you don’t want to over exfoliate or cleanse the skin as this can kick start the sebum production leading to an imbalance resulting in a flare-up of spots, breakouts and acne.

 Now that you are a niacinamide and glycolic acid you can expect to start seeing the fruits of your ingredient layering labour with a glowing, healthy, youthful complexion.
 Don’t forget to join us over on Instagram and let us know how you’re getting on with your skin journey!